The Marked BrideShadow Watchers #1

 “A thriller you won’t soon forget, especially if you’re a fan of the romantic obsession mastered by Alfred Hitchcock in Vertigo or Otto Preminger’s Laura.
 Vicki Hinze’s latest blends disparate elements together with surprising ease, and the result is a darkly original tale where hope and faith provide the light.
 The story, though, isn’t so much about faith conquering all so much as coming to the realization of its limitations and learning to overcome them, which comes define Brandt’s very heroism.
 Such spiritual elements would’ve overburdened the tale in lesser hands.
 Good thing’s Hinze’s are as sure and steady as they come, making Forget Me Not not to be missed.”
 (On Forget Me Not)–Providence Journal

-In Seagrove Village, former Shadow Watcher, Tim, receives a stunning text from his ex-fiancé, Mandy, on their secure phone.
-She’s in trouble and needs help.
-Against objections—she’d broken their engagement to marry another man—Tim responds, and discovers NINA, Nihilists in Anarchy, an international terrorist group the Shadow Watchers have faced before, is after the them again.
+In Seagrove Village, former Shadow Watcher, Tim, receives a stunning text from his ex-fiancé, Mandy, on their long dormant, secure phone.
+She is in trouble and needs help.
+Against the team’s objections—Mandy had broken their engagement to marry another man—Tim responds…and discovers NINA, Nihilists in Anarchy, an international terrorist organization the Shadow Watchers have tangled with before, is after Tim’s team again.
 This time, through Mandy.

-Few are who they seem.
-Facts are mercurial.
-And even those fighting this enemy on the Shadow Watchers’ side are withholding vital information that endangers all the Shadow Watchers’ lives, leaving Tim and Mandy wondering.
-Can they reveal the truth and protect the nation’s interests?
-Can the team succeed at fighting the enemy and its own side?
+Even those fighting this formidable enemy with the Shadow Watchers are withholding vital information that endangers the lives of all the Shadow Watchers and leaves Tim and Mandy wondering: Can they reveal the truth and protect the nation’s interests and stay alive?
+Can the team succeed in the fight against the enemy and its own side?

 When all is done, who will survive?
-And of the survivors, if Tim and Mandy are among them, will they stand together or be robbed of their future once again and be forced apart forever?
+And of the survivors, if Tim and Mandy are among them, will they stand together, or again be robbed of their future and forever forced apart?